companydotcom/vastly/CONTRIBUTING.md

 ## Submodules

-The wave repo uses git submodules to let us separate concerns for other non-technical contributors (such as design or product)
+The vastly repo uses git submodules to let us separate concerns for other non-technical contributors (such as design or product)

 ### After fresh clone